OatBran/7HSteamGuide/README.md

 12. Import and configure the converted IRO's via the same method [outlined in steps 5 & 6 above.](https://github.com/OatBran/7HSteamGuide#PNG-To-DDS-Conversion)

 ## FFNx.cfg Collection
+DONT USE THESE RIGHT NOW.
+NEED TO UPDATE THEM FOR RECENT STABLE FFNX RELEASE!

 **Here are some common use case scenario settings files for you to download if you wish**
    - Click the link you want, once the page loads